smapm/SnappetChallenge/README.md

 There is a RESULTS Page as well!!

-Here teacher has to select a student ID
+Here teacher has to select a student ID.

 A graph which shows the correct and incorrect answers count by the student appears for that day ( Subject wise )

 # LIBRARIES UESED